 The seroMARK project is a research study that will use seroprevalence to understand the extent to which the Black community in Canada has been affected by COVID-19.
 Infection will be determined by measuring the antibodies to the virus that causes COVID-19.
 The project seeks to answer the following questions:

-- How common is COVID-19 infection in the Black Canadian population in Ontario?
+- How common is the COVID-19 infection amongst Black Canadians?

-- What factors are most responsible for infection in the Black Canadian community in Ontario?
+- What are the reasons or factors that are the most responsible for infection in Black Canadian communities?

-Finding answers to these questions will help us understand how vulnerable Black Canadians are to COVID-19 and future waves of infection.
-This will help determine how the community might be protected from the virus and how long this protection might last.
+Finding answers to these questions will help us understand how vulnerable African Canadians are to the current COVID-19 virus and future waves of infection.
+This will help determine the ways in which the community might be protected from the virus (should there be another wave), and how long this protection might last.